 At a suggested retail of $1490, the Falta was several hundred dollars more expensive than the Japanese offerings.
 For the extra money, a buyer got the classic aluminum coffin-style gas tank (held on by the iconic leather strap), a center-port exhaust engine, magnesium hubs, lipless alloy rims and a single-downtube red frame.
 In many ways, the look of the 1975 Falta model was a vast improvement over the agricultural look that the CZs were best known for.
 Most significantly, the 1975 Falta model featured alloy-bodied air shocks.
 Although few American racers used the air shocks, they were a glimpse into future trends.

-CZ racers in the 1970s were very dedicated to the Czechoslovakian brand, largely because of its reputation for being indestructible; however, that didn’t stop CZ racers from throwing away the Jikov carburetor and replacing it with a Mikuni carb, dumping the throttle assembly for a Gunnar Gasser throttle, swapping to better-made aftermarket plastic parts, dumping the air shocks, and trash-canning the handlebars, grips, air filter, PAL plug and levers.
+CZ racers in the 1970s were very dedicated to the Czechoslovakian brand, largely because of its reputation for being indestructible; however, that didn’t stop CZ racers from throwing away the Jikov carburetor and replacing it with a Mikuni carb, dumping the throttle assembly for a Gunnar Gasser throttle, swapping to better-made aftermarket plastic parts, dumping the air shocks, and trash-canning the handlebars, grips, air filter, PAL plug, levers and Barum tires.
 These were common modifications for racing a CZ, but lower the value to the motorcycle collector.